-Your doctor will also do a physical exam to look for possible signs of a pituitary tumor or other health problems.
-This may include an exam to look for nervous system problems that could be caused by a tumor.
+Your doctor will also examine you to look for possible signs of a pituitary tumor or other health problems.
+This may include exams to look for vision or nervous system problems that could be caused by a tumor.

 If a pituitary tumor is strongly suspected, your doctor may refer you to an eye doctor to check your vision, as pituitary tumors can damage nerves leading to the eyes.
 The most common test is to measure how well you can see.
 The doctor may also test your field of vision (or visual fields).
 At first, pituitary tumors only press on part of the optic nerves.
-This leads to parts of a person’s vision being lost.
-This is usually the peripheral vision, meaning things that you can see off to the side without actually looking directly at them.
+This often leads to the loss of peripheral vision, meaning things that you can see off to the side without actually looking directly at them.
 Eye doctors have special instruments that can test for this.

 Blood and urine tests of hormone levels

-Your symptoms and physical exam results may lead your doctor to believe that you might have a pituitary tumor.
-If your doctor suspects you have a hormone-producing tumor, hormone levels in your blood and/or urine will be measured.
+If your doctor suspects you might have a hormone-producing pituitary tumor, hormone levels in your blood and/or urine will be measured.

 Growth hormone-secreting adenoma

-A physical exam may alert the doctor to look for this tumor because the signs and symptoms are often very distinctive (see above).
+A physical exam may alert the doctor to look for this tumor because the signs and symptoms are often very distinctive.

-The next step is to check for excess growth hormone production.
-Levels of growth hormone and insulin-like growth factor-1 (IGF-1) will be measured in your blood samples, which are taken the morning after an overnight fast.
+The next step is to check the levels of growth hormone and insulin-like growth factor-1 (IGF-1) in your blood samples, which are taken the morning after an overnight fast.
 When growth hormone levels are high, they cause the liver to make more IGF-1.
 Testing the IGF-1 level can be more helpful than checking the level of growth hormone, because the IGF-1 level doesn’t change much during the day, while the level of growth hormone can go up and down.